rubyfu/RubyFu/module_0x2__system_kung_fu/README.md

 From official site[^1] "*Traveling Ruby is a project which supplies self-contained, "portable" Ruby binaries: Ruby binaries that can run on any Linux distribution and any OS X machine.
 It also has Windows support (with some caveats).
 This allows Ruby app developers to bundle these binaries with their Ruby app, so that they can distribute a single package to end users, without needing end users to first install Ruby or gems.*"

-Note: The following script has been taken from the official docs.
+Note: The following script has been taken from the 'Traveling-ruby' official documentation.

 #### Preparation
 ```
 mkdir rshell
 cd rshell
 ```
-- Create your application -in our case, reverse shell- in "rshell" folder
+- Create your application (in our case, reverse shell) in "rshell" folder

 **rshell.rb**
 ```ruby